 For more information on the accreditation of this degree programme, see the Accreditation Organisation of the Netherlands and Flanders (NVAO) website.

-Hi, I am Jakob Grüter and I am a second year student of International Public Management at The Hague University of applied Sciences.
-I come from Germany.
-My interests and hobbies are music – I play two instruments and love singing -, swimming, reading and bicycling.
+Hi, I am Jakob Grüter from Germany and I am a third year student of International Public Management at The Hague University of applied Sciences.
+My interests and hobbies are music – I play two instrument- reading and languages - I speak english, french, dutch english and russian fluently next to german.
 Do you have any questions about study life at the Hague University of Applied Sciences, finding a room, life in The Hague and Holland or any other?
 Please let me know by sending me the form and I shall email you back as soon as possible.

 Renzo di Bono Santomaruro